 Bookending the English Channel along with France's Mont St-Michel (but on a smaller scale), this dramatic rock island is either a short motorboat ride off the coast, or, when the tide is out, connected by a pedestrian causeway to the town of Marazion.
 St. Michael's Mount is one of the few English castles open to the public that has remained associated with the same family since the Middle Ages.
 Family portraits, some quite recent, adorn the walls, and docents posted in each room are eager to answer questions.

-Regardless of whether Arthur is fact or fiction, windblown Tintagel Castle is striking.
-If you can handle lots of steep hiking up and down, this is one of England's more rewarding ruined-castle experiences.
+Regardless of whether Arthur is fact or fiction, windblown Tintagel Castle is striking one of England's more rewarding ruined-castle experiences.
 And as a bonus, you get to enjoy a spectacularly scenic stretch of Cornish coastline.
 Bring a picnic to have lunch with a view, or eat at the on-site café.

 In other parts of England, stone circles, stone rows, and standing stones are cause for a tourist frenzy.
 In Dartmoor, where the terrain is littered with the highest concentration of prehistoric monuments in the UK, they're lonely and awaiting your visit.
 Dartmoor gives you a chance to be alone with England's history, jaded sheep, stately wild ponies, and seemingly endless moors.